aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 3. All projects with data classification levels over 1, must submit the WorkZone case number related to the registration of the research with GDPR sensitive data.

     Some research groups have data processing agreements that apply to all sub-projects within the scope of those agreements.
-If your project is governed by a broader data processing agreement, you should submit the case number related to this GDPR registration in the second field, and leave the first field blank.
+If your project is governed by a broader data processing agreement, you should submit the case number related to this GDPR registration in the **Separate data processing agreement** field, and leave the **WorkZone reference number** field blank.

 !!! info "GDPR registration of projects"

-    * At AAU, if your project includes any data with classifications levels 2 or higher, you are required to have your research registered for the inclusion of GDPR sensitive data with the Department of Grants and Contracts.
+    * At AAU, if your project includes any data with classifications levels 2 or higher, you are required to have your research [registered for the inclusion of GDPR sensitive data with the Department of Grants and Contracts](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx).
 Once registered you will be informed of the WorkZone case number that is allocated to your case.
     * We require the WorkZone case number.
     * Students are excluded from this registration process.

 !!! info "Motivation not necessary"

-    * All AAU applications are pre-approved in the CLAAUDIA application process.
-It is therefore not necessary to complete the **Introduction**
+    * All AAU UCloud applications are pre-approved by CLAAUDIA via the Application form that must be submitted from hpc.aau.dk.
+It is therefore not necessary to complete the **Introduction** field in the form.

 ![Add DeiC project number and WorkZone case number if relevant](/assets/img/UCloud/expanded-application-guide/ucloud-expanded-project-application-image-08.png){.standard_image_width}